Coronation Street: International broadcast

 In South Africa, Coronation Street episodes were broadcast three days after the UK air date on ITV Choice until the channel ceased broadcasting in June 2020, episodes temporarily went off the air until they moved to M-Net City, starting in October 2020.

 In the United States, Coronation Street is available by broadcast or cable only in northern markets where CBC coverage from Canada overlaps the border or is available on local cable systems.
 It was broadcast on CBC's US cable channel, Trio until the CBC sold its stake in the channel to Universal, before it was shut down in 2006.
 Beginning in 2009, episodes were available in the United States through Amazon.com's on-demand service, a month behind their original UK airdates.
 The final series of shows available from Amazon appears to be from November 2012, as no new episodes have been uploaded.
 On 15 January 2013, online distributor Hulu began airing episodes of the show, posting a new episode daily, two weeks after their original airdates.
 For a time, Hulu's website stated: "New episodes of Coronation Street will be unavailable as of April 7th, 2016", with the same being said for British soap Hollyoaks, but Hulu is once again showing new episodes of Coronation Street as of April 2017, two weeks behind the UK airdate.
 The BBC/ITV service Britbox shows new episodes on the same day as the UK airing.
 Coronation Street was also shown on USA Network for an unknown period starting in 1982.

 HM Forces and their families stationed overseas can watch Coronation Street on ITV, carried by the British Forces Broadcasting Service, which is also available to civilians in the Falkland Islands.
 It used to be shown on BFBS1.

 Satellite channel ITV Choice showed the programme in Asia, Middle East, Cyprus, and Malta, before the channel ceased broadcasting in 2019.

 Merchandise

 The Street, a magazine dedicated to the show, was launched in 1989.
 Edited by Bill Hill, the magazine contained a summary of recent storylines, interviews, articles about classic episodes, and stories that occurred from before 1960.
 The format was initially A5 size, expanding to A4 from the seventh issue.
-The magazine folded after issue 23 in 1993 when the publisher's contract with Granada Studios Tour expired and Granada wanted to produce their own magazine.
+The magazine folded after issue 23 in 1993 when the publisher's contract with Granada Studios Tour expired and Granada wanted to produce its own magazine.

-On 25 June 2010, a video game of the show was released on Nintendo DS.
-The game was developed by Mindscape, and allowed players to complete tasks in the fictitious town of Weatherfield.
+In 2009, a video game of the show was announced for Nintendo DS.
+The game was developed by Mindscape, and reportedly allowed players to complete tasks in the fictitious town of Weatherfield.
+It was cancelled for unknown reasons.

+On 22 July 2011, a video game based on the show titled Coronation Street: The Mystery of the Missing Hotpot Recipe was released for CD-ROM.
+It was developed and published by Avanquest Software.